Lynda-Starkus/2CS_project_Barbaros/README.md

 ## General Information
-- This is the final product of a semester-long school project
+- This is the final product of a semester-long school project, example subjects we took are : SYS1/2 (bash), RES1/2/3 (Packet tracer), OOP/ALOG/IGL (IntelliJ)
 - The main problem is to make it easy for teachers and students to use specific tools and environements required for a subject's labs.
 - Some frequent troubles are : 1CP and 2CP students waste time unnecessarly to install tools/software for labs; incompatibility between versions; some students use linux while others use windows or macOS; teachers need to pass Lab materials through disks or mail; technical support used to work with VMs that are unnecessarly heavy and less portable ...
 - The problems listed above were the main motivation that pushed us to think out a solution based on new technologies with the main focus being an easy-to-use and production-ready product.